 How to Buy Tickets in Japan

 Note: This post was written a while ago and some information might be a little out-dated.
-We recommend our new post “The 5 Fundamental Facts About the Japanese Ticketing System”, first.
+We recommend our new post “The 5 Basics About the Japanese Ticketing System”, first.

 If you are already in Japan and want to secure concert tickets, there are plenty of ways to do so, starting from convenience stores to ordering them online.
 But before jumping into the explanations and instructions, two important things!